mna/0value/posts/implementing lua coroutines in Go.md

 }
 ```

 The rest of the implementation stays the same.
 You can find this source code on github, in my [gocoro][] repo.
-This simple integer-yielding implementation is in the `simple-int` branch.
+This simple integer-yielding implementation is in the [`simple-int` branch][sibr].

 ## The Call Of Cthulua

-From a caller's perspective, here's a very simple example of how the *gocoro* implementation is used:
+From a caller's perspective, here's a very simple (and silly) example of how the *gocoro* implementation is used:

 ``` go
 package main